security-assignments/paypal-webhook/README.md

 security-assignments.com/store _will_ have these fields.

+## Create the target google group

+1. On <https://admin.google.com>, set it so that members external to the organization can be members of the group.
+1. Fetch the google group's new id.
+Use <https://developers.google.com/admin-sdk/directory/reference/rest/v1/groups/list?apix_params=%7B%22customer%22%3A%22my_customer%22%7D> to find it.

+## Give the service account access to the google group

+Add the service account's email address as an "owner" member of the google group.
+This should give the service account permissions to manage group membership.

-## Grant GROUP ADMIN role to the service account
+**Alternatively**, grant GROUP ADMIN role to the service account as follows:

 The service account that runs the cloud function needs permissions to manage google groups for the domain.